 Homeownership Opportunities will

-Clear the way for homeowners to replace their single-family home with up to FIVE affordable homes, creating much needed middle-income housing in the City of San Diego.
+Clear the way for home builders to replace single-family homes with up to FIVE affordable homes, creating much needed middle-income housing in the City of San Diego by eliminating minimum lot size requirements.

-Each of these new "small-lot homes" would include 2 or 3 bedrooms and a garage.
+Each of these new homes, which we are calling “High Density Family Housing” (HDF), would include 2 or 3 bedrooms and a garage.

 Help solve our housing crisis